 Our Board of Directors has undertaken a review of the independence of each director.
 Based on information provided by each director concerning his or her background, employment and affiliations, our Board of Directors determined that none of Messrs.
 Galligan, Goettner, Mann, and Pearce, and Mses.
-Butenhoff and Davis have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the applicable rules and regulations of the SEC and the listing standards of the New York Stock Exchange (the "Applicable Rules").
-The Board determined that Mr. Stang is not "independent" as that term is defined under the Applicable Rules.
+Butenhoff and Hand has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the applicable rules and regulations of the SEC and the listing standards of the New York Stock Exchange (the "Applicable Rules").
+The Board determined that Messrs.
+Narula and Stang, and Ms. Yeh are not "independent" as that term is defined under the Applicable Rules.
 In making these determinations, our Board of Directors considered the current and prior relationships that each director has with our Company and all other facts and circumstances our Board of Directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each director or affiliated entities, and the transactions involving them described under "Certain Relationships and Related Party Transactions."
-The Board of Directors also determined that each director other than Mr. Stang is a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Exchange Act, and an outside director.
+The Board of Directors also determined that each director other than Messrs.
+Stang and Narula and Ms. Yeh is a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Exchange Act, and an outside director.